LiamEverton/focus-whitepaper/README.md

 Within a few minutes I already came up with what we would later decide upon.

 We were the smallest group.
-Most teams had atleast 5 members, and with only ~5 hours to actually build something, we decided to stay up through the night so that we could not only deliever a presentation, but a prototype and a whitepaper to go along with an idea we believed to be well-worth the investment of our time.
+Most teams had atleast 5 members, and with only ~5 hours to actually build something, we decided to stay up through the night so that we could not only deliver a presentation, but a prototype and a whitepaper to go along with an idea we believed to be well-worth the investment of our time.

 ## My Team